-The charity board consists of ten members, nine Trustee/Directors and one Non-Executive Director.
-These officials oversee the running of Operation Florian Ltd and ensure compliance with all standards and legislation.
+The Operation Florian board consists of twelve members, nine Trustee Directors and three Non-Executive Directors.
+These volunteers oversee the running of Operation Florian Ltd and ensure compliance with all standards and legislation.

 Michael Doherty ›